-K16.2.5R External examiners shall be independent of the University and affiliated institutions registering students with the University for research degrees, and any collaborating establishment linked to the research project, and shall not have acted previously as the candidate's supervisor or adviser.
-Former members of staff are eligible for appointment as an external examiner after a period of 5 years.

-K16.2.6R Where the candidate and the internal examiner are both on the permanent staff of the same institution or establishment, a second external examiner shall be appointed.
+- K16.2.5R External examiners shall be independent of the University and affiliated institutions registering candidates with the University for research degrees, and any collaborating establishment linked to the research project, and shall not have acted previously as the candidate's supervisor or adviser.
+Former members of UWE Bristol staff are eligible for appointment as an external examiner after a period of 5 years. - K16.2.6R Where the candidate and the internal examiner are both on the permanent staff of the same institution or establishment, a second external examiner shall be appointed (see K16.2.11).
 This shall not normally apply if the candidate is on a fixed term contract of employment of 12 months or less.

-K16.2.7R Faculty committees need to exercise caution when appointing internal examiners where the individuals themselves are candidates for research degrees at UWE to ensure that there is no potential for conflict of interest.
+K16.2.7R Faculty committees need to exercise caution when appointing internal examiners where the individuals themselves are candidates for research degrees at UWE Bristol to ensure that there is no potential for conflict of interest.